sandersaares/DocumentAuthoring/docs/Setup.md

 MacOS compatibility is unknown but theoretically likely.
 Please report any success or failure in Slack if you try macOS!

+You must have administrator-level access to the system (or ask someone with such an access level to perform the setup).

 # Overview

 The following software will be installed: